riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

+% Comparison of decision theories
+% Issa Rice
+% 2018-07-24

+# Comparison dimensions

 Some differences decision theories might have:

+TODO explain where the "you don't know which instance of the algorithm you are" idea fits in.

+## Outermost iteration

 * action selection vs policy selection: when your decision algorithm runs, does it output an action or a policy (a mapping from observations to actions)?
 From the expected utility formula of the decision theory, you can tell action vs policy by seeing what variable comes beneath the "arg max" (*a* for action selection, *f* or π for policy selection).

+## Updatelessness

 * updatelessness: before your decision algorithm returns an output, does it first update on the observation that it is given?
 If so, it is not updateless; if it doesn't it is updateless.
 This is